betterscientificsoftware/bssw.io/Articles/Blog/2024-04-CodeReview-Fellowship.md

 ### What are the learning outcomes?

 Code review is a skill.
 You can break it down, you can practice, and you can improve.
-A difficulty is that often developers are often learning a bunch of other skills at the same time as writing code -- the mechanics of git and Github (which can be tricky), maybe a new programming language.
+A difficulty is that developers are often learning a bunch of other skills at the same time as writing code -- the mechanics of git and Github (which can be tricky), maybe a new programming language.
 Maybe you are a scientist learning a new language, or maybe you are a software engineer learning new science.
 Perhaps you have to fit into a new team and its culture.

 And this process never stops!
 Whether you are just starting out or are a seasoned professional, you are always learning something.
 And also you’re going to be learning the skill of code review.